will-clarke/url-shortener-golang/readme.md

 # URL Shortener

+A slightly over-engineered URL shortener written in Go.

 ## Running locally
 This project uses `go mod`, so you'll have to make sure you've got `EXPORT GO111MODULE=ON` defined in your shell or `~/.bashrc`.
 `make install`